 This research school focuses on the mathematical study and analysis of geophysical fluid models.
-The field has seen many scientific activities in the last years since these equations form a basis e.g., for climate models.
-As in the case of the Navier-Stokes equations, many of these systems still lack, however, basic understanding concerning global existence and uniqueness of smooth solutions.
-In ocean and atmospheric dynamics, and also in the theory of boundary layers, one is hence investigating often reduced simplified models, whose derivations are based on formal asymptotic procedures, some of which are not systematic and calling for rigorous validation at the relevant temporal scales.
-These simplified models bring up difficult questions concerning well-posedness, validity, stability and also numerical approximations of these models.
+As in the case of the Navier-Stokes equations, many of these models still lack, however, basic understanding concerning global existence and existence of smooth solutions.
+In ocean and atmospheric dynamics, and also in the theory of boundary layers, one is hence investigating often reduced simplified models, whose derivations are based on formal procedures, some of which are not systematic and calling for rigorous validation at the relevant temporal scales.

-* global regularity and blow up, free boundary value problems, geophysical fluid structure interaction for viscous/inviscid compressible/incompressible equations subject to hydrostatic balance, e.g., the primitive equations of oceanic and atmospheric dynamics
+* global regularity and blow up, free boundary value problems for viscous/inviscid compressible/incompressible equations subject to hydrostatic balance, e.g. the primitive equations of ocean and atmospheric dynamics

-* multiphysics effects as moisture, vapour, phase transitions, interfaces, boundary layers, stratification and mixtures,
+* multiphysics effects as moisture, vapour, phase transitions, boundary layers and stratification

-• existence or not of smoothing or dispersion effects due to noise and Coriolis forces,
+* smoothing or dispersive effects due to Coriolis forces